stegripe/bajigur/README.md

-# project-base
+# whatsapp-bot

-A template to generate well-configured project base for Clytage.
+A simple and easy-to-use WhatsApp bot project, written in TypeScript.